 Many are surprised to find the variety of fish that can be caught when surf fishing.
 Just because you are not miles offshore doesn’t mean that can’t have the chance to land species such as Flounder, Mackerel, or Red Drum.

-I personally love to fishing in the surf more than ever right now because it allows my two little girls to run around and have fun while I get to focus on fishing.
-Unlike being on the boat it’s usually one or the other (2 year olds don’t typically have the attention span to enjoy long days of casting from the boat)
+I personally love fishing in the surf more than ever right now because it allows my two little girls to run around and have fun while I get to focus on fishing.
+Unlike being on the boat, it’s usually one or the other (2-year-olds don’t typically have the attention span to enjoy long days of casting from the boat)

 Recommended Surf Fishing Gear

 - A rod between 10-15 long- The longer the rod is the greater casting opportunity.
 Certainly consider your physical ability when choosing a rod.
 If your a beast and have confidence you can launch your rig 100 yards then by all means the bigger the better.
 If your buying a rod for your 9 year old daughter-in-law then lean towards a 10 footer.